bjackman/bjackman.github.io/_posts/2019-08-28-pangrammatic-autograms.md

-one hundred and thirty-nine p's, nine q's, three hundred and ninety-nine r's, five hundred and sixty-four s's, seven hundred and thirty-nine t's, two hundred and seventy-four u's, eighty-one v's, one hundred and thirty w's, thirty-three x's, one hundred and sixty-nine y's, and eighteen z's
+one hundred and thirty-nine p's, nine q's, three hundred and ninety-nine r's, five hundred and sixty-four s's, seven hundred and thirty-nine t's, two hundred and seventy-four u's, eighty-one v's, one hundred and thirty w's, thirty-three x's, one hundred and sixty-nine y's, and eighteen z's.

 [^1]: Except that it claims to be a pangram